crazzfeng/sendcloud-docs/docs/Email API/ip-access.md

 ### Important Notes

 **Immediate Effect**: Rules take effect immediately after they are added or modified.
-Before enabling this feature, ensure that all legitimate sending server IP addresses (including those used in production and test environments) have been whitelisted.
+Before enabling this feature, ensure that all legitimate sending server IP addresses (including those used in production and test environments) have been added to the allowlist.
 Failure to do so may result in service interruption due to IP blocking.

 **Caution**: To avoid locking yourself out, add all necessary IP addresses and confirm they are correct before turning on the main switch.